More Restriction Is Often Mistaken for Better Training: Why a Long Line Can Be Part of “Solving Pulling”

 • choosing safe environments with space

-It is not meant to be passive wandering while the human is distracted.
+It’s not meant to be passive wandering while the human is distracted.
 So now combine this and the previous set of bullets.
 Together, the human and dog are now more in tune with each other, period.
 This alone works on leash and walking skills almost passively.
 It’s just something that is rehearsed and becomes naturally to both.

 When a Long Line May Not Be Appropriate